apostrophecms/apostrophe-documentation/docs/devops/email.md

----
-title: "Sending email from your Apostrophe project"
+# Sending email from your Apostrophe project
-layout: tutorial
----

 Any module in an Apostrophe project can send email easily.
 Here's an example.
 This example builds on `apostrophe-pieces`, which we have already learned about.